China worries send stocks down, rising supply hits oil

-Equities also were slammed by a plunge in shares of Brazilian miner Vale SA wiped out about $16 billion (12.16 billion pounds) in market value following the collapse of a tailing dam last week that killed at least 60 people.
+Equities also were slammed by a plunge in shares of Brazilian miner Vale SA wiped out about $16 billion in market value following the collapse of a tailing dam last week that killed at least 60 people.
 Vale shares dropped 22.6 percent in Sao Paulo trade.

 The dollar fell against a basket of currencies as traders awaited the Federal Reserve's two-day policy meeting ending Wednesday and U.S.-China trade talks this week.